tyabbi/drs-project/docs/getting-started/why-play.md

 ### Fun
 {: .fs-5 }

 Video games are meant to be fun, and this game is no different.
-Whether you're aiming for high scores,  or simply enjoying
+Whether you're aiming for high scores or simply enjoying the experience of a rhythm game,

 ### Exercise
 {: .fs-5 }

-Dancing is a great source of exercise.
+Dancing is a great source of cardio and a fun way to do it.

 ### Learning/Improving in Dancing
 {: .fs-5 }